ach1992/Any-Link-Forwarder/README.md

  </a>
 </p>

-# Marzban Subscription Link Forwarder (Nginx + PHP + SSL)
+# Any Link Forwarder (Nginx + PHP + SSL)

-A lightweight reverse proxy for forwarding Marzban panel subscriptions through your custom domain with HTTPS — using Nginx, PHP, and Certbot.
+A lightweight reverse proxy for any link forwarding through your custom domain with HTTPS — using Nginx, PHP, and Certbot.

 ## 🔧 One-liner installation